OpenRailAssociation/osrd/front/README.md

 Launches end to end tests.

 It requires:

 - Backend containers to be up: `docker compose build core redis api editoast postgres`
 - Running front
 - [`poetry`](https://python-poetry.org/docs/#installation) to be installed

+Locally, to use the same configuration as the CI, you must change the environment variable to `CI=true`.

 This command will execute all tests defined.
 The command can be changed in [`test_e2e.py`](../tests/tests/test_e2e.py) to execute only one test with or without debug mode.
 `test_e2e.py` is executing [playwright command](https://playwright.dev/docs/test-cli) in a python subprocess.
-Example of modification to apply to launch only `stdcm-page.spec.ts` in debug mode with chromium:
+Example of modification to apply to launch only `stdcm-page.spec.ts` in debug mode with
+chromium:

 ```diff
     result = subprocess.run(